mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/13-nullish-values/index.md

 ## `void`

-We already covered this in [the functions chapter](/course/fundamentals-v3/08-functions/#void), but as a reminder
+We gave already covered this in [the functions chapter](/course/fundamentals-v3/08-functions/#void), but as a reminder:

 > `void` should exclusively be used to describe that a function's return value should be ignored